-Yes, we’ve grown a lot.
 We’ve had to cover more subjects with a lot more tutors and we’ve built a really cool virtual learning environment which is our bricks and mortar.
 There is an even greater need for up-to-date information as things change so fast.
 Making sure all the tutors are as plugged into the industry as we are here is a big deal.

 I give the whole thing direction, help produce course materials and do a lot of teaching myself.
-But I have a really great team of people who do a load of things I can’t do, so it’s about listening to staff and students and working out how best to give them what tools and information they need.
-But like everyone else, I’m a hard working film, games and TV composer so I am writing a load of music at the same time – just finished a AAA game, moving onto a movie and a TV show right now, so it’s a full life but a happy one.
+But I have a really great team of people who do a load of things I can’t do, so it’s about listening to staff and students, and working out how best to give them what tools and information they need.
+But like everyone else, I’m a hard working film, games and TV composer, so I am writing a load of music at the same time – just finished a AAA game, moving onto a movie and a TV show right now, so it’s a full life but a happy one.

-Yes, to an extent it is harder, but then that’s also the way most composers and sound designers work – remotely communicating over the internet and collaborating in dispersed networks.
+Yes, to an extent it is harder, but that’s also the way most composers and sound designers work – remotely communicating over the internet and collaborating in dispersed networks.
 So for the students, learning to deal with that is learning to organize their lives to work remotely as well and that’s something many other colleges can’t really teach.

-No – not at all!
+No, not at all!
 Technology is only a part of it.
 It’s about learning what clients want, how to become a creative part of somebody else’s larger creative project, taking notes and implementing changes, finding work and getting paid.
 Our courses are about living as a creative audio or music professional and that’s a lot more than just mastering the technology, important as that is.

 We know a lot of people.
 We work with them all the time, fellow composers, orchestrators and sound designers.
 Also – believe it or not – many great top-level people really want to pass on what they know and help people climb the ladder.
 It’s the same reason we are happy to help out ex-students years after they’ve left us.
 It’s tough being a composer or sound designer and we need to stick together.

 It had been clear for a while that games are just different.
 It’s the only non-linear medium where the story changes as the score unfolds.
 That needs a new approach.
 Also, the need to master middleware like FMOD and WWise and use it creatively suddenly looked like a lot to learn.
-There is hardly anybody doing this, and at Master’s level that is exactly what we should be doing.
+There is hardly anybody doing this, and at a Master’s level that is exactly what we should be doing.
 So we did it.

 What role will your partner, the University of Chichester, play in the launch of these new programs?

 We are incredibly lucky to have a hugely supportive and innovative university behind us.
-Katie Ackerman, Director of Quality and Standards, keeps us on the straight and narrow and is in charge of quality assurance and Dr. Stephen Baystead is a fellow traveller and games composer (Need For Speed, Project Cars, Red Bull Air Racing) so it really couldn’t be better.
+Katie Ackerman, Director of Quality and Standards, keeps us on the straight and narrow and is in charge of quality assurance and Dr. Stephen Baystead is a fellow traveller and games composer (“Need For Speed: Shift 2“, “Project CARS“, “Red Bull Air Race”) so it really couldn’t be better.

 Well a lot.
 I currently have half a dozen students past and present working with me on a feature film.
 A bunch of students came for lunch in Malibu with Oscar nominees Marco Beltrami and Buck Sanders because our tutor Bill Boston works with them.
 I know other students who are helping each other out on projects as well, so it is a growing thing.

-Well, we need to make sure the game music and audio courses are a solid success so we’re focused very firmly at the moment on making that as good as it can be.
-Launching 6 Master’s degrees in 18 months is hard work so we need to take a breath and consolidate.
+Well, we need to make sure the Game Music and Audio courses are a solid success, so we’re focused very firmly at the moment on making that as good as it can be.
+Launching six Master’s degrees in eighteen months is hard work, so we need to take a breath and consolidate.